Civilian Police Review Board (CPRB)

 - Board Membership.
 The Board is comprised of seven (7) members appointed by the mayor with the approval of the city council.
 Members are chosen from diverse segments of the community.
 Members serve without compensation for a term of three (3) years.
 Terms of office are staggered.

 - Meeting Schedule.
-The Board holds regular quarterly meetings on the 4th Wednesday of the month at 5:30 p.m. in the Urbana City Council Chambers.
-Special meetings may be held as deemed necessary.
+The Board holds meetings at least quarterly, typically on a Wednesday at 5:30 p.m. in the Urbana City Council Chambers.
+Special meetings, including Appeals Hearings, may be held as deemed necessary.
+Please see below for the schedule of all upcoming planned meetings.
 Board meetings are open to the public in accordance with the Illinois Open Meetings Act and public participation is welcome.

 - Agendas and Minutes.
 To view prior meetings as well as their agendas and minutes, please visit Archive of Agendas and Minutes.

 - Broadcast Meetings.
-If you prefer to view Board meetings remotely, please note that meetings are broad cast by Urbana Public Television through Comcast on channel 6, AT&T U-Verse on channel 99 and streamed on the web.
+If you prefer to view Board meetings remotely, please note that meetings are broadcast by Urbana Public Television through Comcast Xfinity on channels 6 and 1096, i3 Broadband on channel 6, AT&T U-Verse on channel 99 and streamed on the web.

 Explore the CPRB